 - The Name and Comments fields are optional.

 - Unless otherwise instructed, accept all of the default options and click OK.
 VxExplorer will begin gathering logs from the system.

 Note: In many cases, VxExplorer may appear to "hang" and may be listed in the Windows Task Manager as "Not Responding."
 This happens because VxExplorer executes at a low priority to avoid impacting the available resources of the server.
 In some cases, VxExplorer may take 30-45 minutes to complete.

 If VxExplorer hangs for an extremely long time (over an hour), it may be because it cannot gain access to one or more logs, or that the logs are very large in size.
 Try rerunning VxExplorer with some of the options unchecked (in particular, the "OS Information," "Application Log" and the "System Log").

 Once VxExplorer has completed, a *.CAB file will be created using the name of the Support case ID.
 By default, the file is placed directly under the C: drive in a folder named after the support case ID.

 For example, if VxExplorer is run on a server called "Server," and the case number is 111222333, the resulting file and path will be

-This is a blind FTP site.
+**This will be a blind FTP site.
 An access denied error will appear when opening the window.
 However, the option to paste a file should still be available (directories cannot be posted).